lawrennd/old_talks/_data-science/includes/data-inattention-bias.md

 \newslide{}

-\figure{\includediagram{\diagramsDir/business/data-theatre001}{60%}}{The pheonomenon of number theatre or *data theatre* was described by David Spiegelhalter and is nicely sumamrized by Martin Robbins in this sub-stack article <https://martinrobbins.substack.com/p/data-theatre-why-the-digital-dashboards>.}{data-theatre-001}
+\figure{\includediagram{\diagramsDir/business/data-theatre001}{60%}}{The phenomenon of number theatre or *data theatre* was described by David Spiegelhalter and is nicely summarized by Martin Robbins in this sub-stack article <https://martinrobbins.substack.com/p/data-theatre-why-the-digital-dashboards>.}{data-theatre-001}

 \notes{The best book I have found for teaching the skeptical sense of data that underlies the statisticians craft is David Spiegelhalter's *Art of Statistics*.}